SSC CGL Exam > SSC CGL Notes > SSC CGL Tier 2 - Study Material, Online Tests, Previous Year > Chapter Notes - Price Determination

 Price Determination Class 12 Economics

 In Fig DD and SS are the original demand and supply curves, respectively, for a commodity.
 E is the equilibrium point, corresponding to which OQ quantity is being demanded and supplied at the price OP per unit.
-Suppose the Government decides to interfere with the free operation of the market forces and imposes a price ceiling at Pc, which is lower the equilibrium price level.
+Suppose the Government decides to interfere with the free operation of the market forces and imposes a price ceiling at Pc, which lowers the equilibrium price level.

 At the lower price quantity demanded will expand to Pc A, but suppliers will be ready to supply only Pc B quantity of goods.
 As a result, there will be excess demand or shortage of this commodity (equal to quantity demanded minus quantity supplied ).